MicrosoftDocs/Viva/Viva/goals/trials-checklist.md

 # Trial Checklist

 Looking for step-by-step guidance on how to evaluate Viva Goals during a trial?
-We've provided some tips for running a successful trial, and a two-part validation checklist to make your trial experience run smoothly.
+We've provided some tips for running a successful trial, as well as a two-part validation checklist to make your trial experience run smoothly.

 ## How to run a successful trial